-In Georgia, all drivers are required to have at least at least the minimum auto insurance coverage on their vehicles.
+In Georgia, all drivers are required to have at least the minimum auto insurance coverage on their vehicles.
 A failure to have appropriate coverage can result in the driver being charged with no proof of insurance.
 Two different statutes coincide with driving without insurance in Georgia.
 No matter which law you have been charged under, our Georgia No Proof of Insurance Lawyers are here to help.

 Driving Without Insurance

-A a person can be charged under is O.C.G.A.
+A person can be charged under is O.C.G.A.
 40-6-10 which states it is illegal to drive a motor vehicle without adequate insurance on the vehicle.
 It does not matter whether the driver owns the car or not.
 The vehicle must have, at the minimum, the state required insurance on it.
 A person convicted under O.C.G.A. §40-6-10 will be charged with a misdemeanor.
 Misdemeanor convictions in Georgia come with a penalty of up to 12 months in jail, a fine between $200 and $1,000, or both.
 It is also a crime to make a false statement concerning insurance coverage.
 For example, if a driver told the officer there was insurance on the vehicle knowing there was none.
 This violation will also be treated as a misdemeanor.

 Driving Without Proof of Insurance

 Even if a person does have valid insurance on the vehicle, the driver could be charged if they do not have proof of insurance.
 However, the punishment for this is much less severe.
 It includes a $25.

 In addition to the criminal penalties, a person that was in an accident with no insurance may face a civil lawsuit.
 The driver's home and savings could be subject to forfeiture.
 Furthermore, the driver will likely have their license suspended if they are unable to pay for the damages to the other person's vehicle.